“Iron sharpens iron, and one man sharpens another.”

 Christianity is individual, but it is not individualistic.
 Don’t isolate yourself.
 Don’t be a lone ranger.
 Stay connected to the people of God.
 Stay connected to the community.
 “Whoever isolates himself seeks his own desire; he breaks out against all sound judgment.”
 (Proverbs 18.1)

-The Christian faith is about individual life in Christ as well as corporate life in Christ.
+The Christian faith is about individual and corporate life in Christ.
 Scripture does not contemplate a Christian disconnected from the fellowship of the church.
 The church plays an essential role in the spiritual growth and effectiveness of every Christian, and every Christian plays an essential role in the spiritual growth and effectiveness of the church.

 In 1 Corinthians 12:12, the apostle Paul compared the Church to the human body, with different parts that are equipped to perform different functions.
 He says, “For as the body is one, and has many members, and all the members of that one body, being many, are one body: so also is Christ.”